 The Trent Centre for Aging and Society was established a year after Statistics Canada declared Peterborough Canada's most 'senior' population and second-largest retirement community.
 Community engagement is part of our mandate, especially in terms of developing critically-informed responses to the challenges and opportunities facing older people and aging communities in the Peterborough region.

 Community Leader Profile

 The Trent Centre for Aging & Society is pleased to have geriatrician, Dr. Jenny Ingram, as an Advisory Committee member.
 Dr. Ingram, who specializes in geriatric medicine, is Director of the Kawartha Regional Memory Clinic, and is a prominent leader on seniors issues in the Peterborough region.
 She is the co-chair of the Peterborough Council on Aging and received the 2007 Community Leader Award from Trent University.
 "Dr. Jenny Ingram is an extraordinary asset to the Peterborough community, both as a geriatrics expert and as someone with a unique ability to develop community healthcare capacity."

 Community Engagement Initiatives

-Centre faculty are members of the Peterborough Council on Aging (formerly the Peterborough Seniors Planning Table), a local collaborative of community, municipal and professional stakeholders facilitating and advocating for a positive response to aging issues in the Peterborough Region.
-The Centre was was officially launched at the 2013 Peterborough Seniors Summit.
-Contact Dr. Mark Skinner for more information.
+Centre faculty are members of Age-friendly Peterborough (formerly the Peterborough Council on Aging), a local collaborative of community, municipal and professional stakeholders facilitating and advocating for a positive response to aging issues in the Peterborough Region.
+Learn more here.